-Range Statement: Mathematics, natural science and engineering sciences are applied in formal analysis and modelling of engineering situations, and for reasoning about and conceptualizing engineering problems.
+Range Statement: Mathematics, natural science, and engineering sciences are applied in formal analysis and modelling of engineering situations and in reasoning about and conceptualising engineering problems.

 Perform creative, procedural and non-procedural design and synthesis of components, systems, engineering works, products or processes.